warmshowers/wsandroid/index.md

 ## Updates
-If we decide to built something new, we'll post an update here, on <https://warmshowers.bike>.
+If we decide to build something new, we'll post an update here, on <https://warmshowers.bike>.

 You can also join our Facebook group ["Open Alternative to WarmShowers.org"](https://www.facebook.com/groups/243374777243989).